Frequently asked questions about volunteering at Best Friends Animal Sanctuary

 Please note that if you are traveling with your own pet(s), you won’t be able to take a Sanctuary animal on a sleepover.
-Members of sleepover groups must be at least six years old to take a cat or rabbit and at least 10 years old to take a dog.

 Closed-toe shoes are required for volunteering in all animal areas.
 Sneakers or hiking shoes are the preferred footwear in most animal areas, while boots are suggested for horses and pigs.
 Clog-type shoes are not permitted.
 Long pants are strongly recommended for volunteering in any animal care area, and especially when volunteering with the horses or pigs.
 Volunteers are advised to dress in layers during the spring, fall and winter months because the mornings can be chilly and the afternoons warm.
 Wearing a hat and sunscreen is also recommended because the sun’s rays at altitude are strong all year long.
 If you work with equines, goats or sheep at home or in your community, please bring clothes and shoes with you that have not been worn around those animals.